 VIBRATION MONITORING

-The USCG will identify a vibration APE for construction activities that may have adverse effects on historic properties as a result of vibration impacts.
+The USCG will identify a vibration APE for construction and demolition activities that may have adverse effects on historic properties as a result of vibration impacts.
 The vibration APE will be based on a 500-foot radius from the construction footprint.
 500 feet is considered a reasonable and conservative threshold for screening of construction activities that do not involve blasting, according to the National Cooperative Highway Research Program Project 25-25 (Task 72).
 No blasting or explosives will be used by BNSF or their contractors.
+The USCG will distribute the vibration APE to the other consulting parties.

 BNSF will strive to avoid and minimize vibration impacts from construction on historic buildings and structures.